AWikia/SkinEvelution/docs/index.md

-﻿Evelution is a Next Gen Skin for MediaWiki.
+﻿Evelution is a Next Gen Skin for MediaWiki, currently at 156.0.0.
 Designed to improve reading has four different thems that you can use them on a page-basis.
 With the inclusion of a Dark Mode, you can read pages with fewer eye stress.

 With the inclusion of Sticky sidebars and Sticky Community Header, you can have many of the known tools MediaWiki following you.